-New housing along the canal announces the pretty village of Weston on Trent, the village like TV's Emerdale has the Woolpack pub at it's centre by the village green.
+New housing along the canal announces the pretty village of Weston on Trent, the village-like TV's Emmerdale has the Woolpack pub at its centre by the village green.
 A mile further and the decorative Salt Bridge spans the canal, it's western buttress pointing the way to the small village of Salt.

 We have moored just above Sandon lock, from here we will walk over the bridge to a booked meal in the Dog & Doublet.
 The last time we came here was with Ray & Diane we didn't book and we didn't get a table.

 The Dog & Doublet rang 16:00, their card machine has packed up so could we please bring cash.
 We have £40 in 1p, 2p and 5p's on board we will take that.